kushyzee/100-days-of-code/log.md

 **Thoughts**: I finally completed the first problem in pset 7, it was all about querying a SQL file filled with data from IMDb.
 It started out simple but got very complex towards the end but I was able to complete it

+### Day 64: September 5.
+2022

+**Today's progress**: Started learning JavaScript with freecodecamp

+**Thoughts**: I am currently in week 8 of Harvard's CS50 and I have been introduced to JavaScript but Harvard didn't go in-depth, as so I have started taking the JavaScript course on freeCodeCamp